isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 &#9744;  <i><b>B) Release from Self-Isolation</b></i>

 Travellers can only leave their self-isolation accommodation **after** a negative result of the COVID-19 test taken on arrival in Singapore is conveyed.
 The result could be released to the traveller via email or call in around 24 hours from when the test was administered.
-Travellers with Singpass may also view their results via the [TraceTogether](https://www.tracetogether.gov.sg/) or [HealthHub App](https://www.healthhub.sg/HealtheServices).
+Travellers with Singpass may also view their results via the <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether</a> or <a href="https://www.healthhub.sg/HealtheServices" target="_blank">HealthHub App </a>.

-Travellers who test positive for [COVID-19](/health/covid19-symptoms) are required to receive [medical treatment](/health/covidtreatment).
+Travellers who test positive for <a href="/health/covid19-symptoms" target="_blank">COVID-19</a> are required to receive <a href="/health/covidtreatment" target="_blank">medical treatment</a>.
 The prevailing medical treatment charges will apply.

 ### Stage 5: Stay in Singapore